Travyssm/game-backlog-p/README.md

  - Currently there are no messages to show an error when a duplicate of a game or genre is input into the database, as it stands the user is just redirected to the respective page with no changes applied.

+ - As of now, you have to choose a genre from the existing dropdown menu when adding a game.
+This means the genre has to be created first before adding a game.
+It would be better if you could enter a genre while adding a game and then the genre data would be added to the database list.

 ## Testing

 - HTML